lukeod/vampiresurvivors-modding/networking-coherence-toolkit.md

 4. **Creating timers** that can desync between clients
 5. **Using Random.Range()** without synchronized seeds

-#### Safe Alternatives:
+#### Alternatives:
-1. Use proper CoherenceSync destruction
+1. Use CoherenceSync destruction methods
-2. Use game's instantiation system
+2. Use the game's instantiation system
 3. Check authority before modifications
 4. Use server-authoritative timing
 5. Use deterministic randomization